Australia's Open Garden Scheme

-Australia's Open Garden Scheme was a non-profit organisation that began in Victoria Australia in 1987 but closed its doors in June 2015 due to financial issues.
+Australia's Open Garden Scheme was a non-profit organisation that began in Victoria, Australia in 1987 but closed its doors in June 2015 due to financial issues.
 Its aim was to promote the knowledge and pleasure of gardens and gardening across Australia.
 Under the scheme, private gardens opened for public viewing for one or two weekends a year.
 About 650 gardens were opened annually across Australia but declining numbers and competition from groups promoting their own events outside of their booklet meant that it was not viable.
 Each year over 275,000 adults visited open gardens, together with accompanying children.
 A schedule for openings across Australia was published annually.

-Tamie Fraser was President of the Open Garden Scheme.
-Neil Robertson was the CEO and Australian Broadcasting Corporation senior executive Thomas Murrell was a director and West Australian chairman for 9 years from 1997 - 2006.
-His own garden, Chartwell House in Subiaco, Perth was open to the public on 18 October 1998.
-Murrell was also responsible for expanding the scheme into regional areas in Western Australia and started gardening at the age of 5.